tsenart/vegeta/README.md

 Latency is the amount of time taken for a response to a request to be read (including the `-max-body` bytes from the response body).

+- `min` is the minimum latency of all requests in an attack.
 - `mean` is the [arithmetic mean / average](https://en.wikipedia.org/wiki/Arithmetic_mean) of the latencies of all requests in an attack.
 - `50`, `95`, `99` are the 50th, 95th an 99th [percentiles](https://en.wikipedia.org/wiki/Percentile), respectively, of the latencies of all requests in an attack.
 To understand more about why these are useful, I recommend [this article](https://bravenewgeek.com/everything-you-know-about-latency-is-wrong/) from @tylertreat.
 - `max` is the maximum latency of all requests in an attack.